ArsalanAnwer0/python-for-devops/README.md

 1. Check the code comments in each file
 2. Review the examples in the beginner section
+3. Try the hands-on activities for practice
-3. Open an issue on GitHub
+4. Open an issue on GitHub
-4. Refer to the learning resources above
+5. Refer to the learning resources above

 ---